PxTools/PxApiSpecs/specs.md

 The querystring parameter recursive=true will return all sub nodes for the specified node.
 Possible to define number of recursive levels.

-Make the "type": "table" item for a table ( "TableLocator-class" ) the same for this endpoint and for the /tables endpoint
+Q: 1) The "Table-class" differ  for this endpoint and for the /tables endpoint.
+Should we insert some common class?  item for a table ( "TableLocator-class" ) the same
-         and add a link to the cube in a gui  (What about languages )
+   2) Shold we add links to the table in a gui (rel:metadataGui)?

 Question:
 Will http://my-site.com/api/v2/tables/TAB0001/data return default values or is it necessary to also specify variables and values to this URL to get data?